(3) Modern and Ancient Microbialites

 (b) Marine/Lacustrine Stromatolites and Thrombolites

 Most of our knowledge about the mechanisms underpinning modern stromatolites (usually laminated structures) and thrombolites (macroscopically clotted structures) comes from modern marine intertidal environments.
 There, mat lithification typically occurs within a few centimetres of the depositional interface by the precipitation of calcium carbonate cement to form hard, current-resistant structures.
 Contrary to what we might predict, the actual role of cyanobacteria in microbialite formation is principally by trapping and binding processes in which the filaments are able to intertwine and incorporate detritus within their EPS to form a cohesive mat-like structure.
 Indeed, the cementation that takes place is, in fact, induced by the heterotrophic bacterial populations that utilise the cyanobacterial remains buried into the anoxic layers.
 The chemoheterotrophic processes include nitrate ammonification [reaction 1], and most importantly sulphate reduction [reaction 2].
-These forms of metabolism contribute to localised increases in HCO levels, and eventually a state of supersaturation with respect to calcium carbonate.
+These forms of metabolism contribute to localised increases in HCO3 levels, and eventually a state of supersaturation with respect to calcium carbonate.
 This, in turn, leads to the precipitation of micritic cement that trap both living and dead microorganisms in a lithified matrix, often to the ultimate demise of those entombed microorganisms.

-2O) + NO + Ca CaCO3 + NH4 + CO2
+[1] 2(CH2O) + NO3 + Ca CaCO3 + NH4 + CO2

-2O) + SO4 + Ca CaCO3 + H2S + CO2 + H2O
+[2] 2(CH2O) + SO4 + Ca CaCO3 + H2S + CO2 + H2O

 Recently, meter-sized thrombolites, coated by well developed zonally differentiated microbial mats, have also been discovered growing in the shallow waters (depth <1 meter) of a restricted hypersaline lagoon on the Archipelago Los Roques in Venezuela.
 Work led by my former PhD student (Daniel Petrash) has focused on the lithification of these microbialites, which peculiarly, contain gypsum (Petrash et al., 2012).
 The process is thought to proceed as follows: First, extracellular polysaccharides (EPS) comprising the microbial mat concentrate Ca and other metal cations by adsorption from the hypersaline waters.
 Second, some of these bound metals then serve as nucleation sites for primary calcite precipitation.
 Third, while carbonate phases are forming in some zones of the mat, in others zones they are being re-dissolved due to the acidity generated by the metabolism of sulphide-oxidising bacteria.
-Fourth, as the dissolved sulphide is oxidised into sulphate, the pore-water become saturated with respect to gypsum (CaSO
+Fourth, as the dissolved sulphide is oxidised into sulphate, the pore-water become saturated with respect to gypsum (CaSO4).
+Fifth, as primary gypsum precipitates within the structures, endolithic sulphate-reducing bacteria metabolise the sulphate moiety in the mineral phase, while simultaneously oxidising the EPS trapped during accretion.
+Sixth, the partial dissolution of gypsum leads to increased localised alkalinity, supersaturation with respect to calcium carbonate, and ultimately pseudomorphic aragonite replacement; this differs from the calcite cement in being enriched in C and depleted in minor and trace metals initially associated with the EPS.
+The biogeochemical processes occurring in this thrombolite-constructing lagoon represents a novel field site for studying the chemical and isotopic processes characterising early diagenetic gypsum and the role microbes play in its precipitation, dissolution and calcification.

 In another lagoon at Los Roques, we observed the interstitial occurrence of spheroidal aggregates of nanometer-scale Ca-rich dolomite rhombohedra forming within suboxic sediments associated with remnant microbial mats (Petrash et al., 2015).
 Multiple analytical tools, including EPMA, ICP-MS, synchrotron-based XRF and XRD, and spatially resolved XANES microanalyses, show that the dolomite-cemented interval exhibits depleted bulk iron concentrations, but is interstitially enriched in Mn and elemental sulfur (S ).
 Manganese occurs in several oxidation states, indicating that the dolomite-cemented interval is the locus of complex biological redox transformations characterized by coupled Mn and S cycling.
 The co-occurrence of S and mixed-valence Mn maintains a geochemical disequilibrium zone in which the buried organic matter is more efficiently oxidised, leading to high rates of alkalinity generation; thus conditions necessary for dolomite formation are met.
 This is the first study to demonstrate that microbially related processes in the Mn(IV)-reduction zone can facilitate modern dolomite formation.
-A follow-up study by Daniel then suggested that
+A follow-up study by Daniel then suggested that the bio-utilization of Fe, Mn, and sulphur for organic matter respiration sustained elevated pore-water alkalinity and pH, and allowed for the pre-compactional growth of interstitial dolomite within thin, laterally-continuous organic-rich marlstones in the mid-Cretaceous Maracaibo Platform, off the coast of Venezuela (Petrash et al., 2016a).

 (Left Figures) General macroscopic features of the microbially-influenced sedimentation in Laguna Pirata, Venezuela.
 (A) Microbial mat coating a thrombolite, the mat exhibit distinctive layering related to the vertical array of bacterial communities.
 Note the masses of microcrystalline gypsum.
 Scale bar is 10 mm.
 (B) Close-up of thrombolites, notice microbial mat coating the structures; water depth 10 cm.
 (C) The dense coalescent growth of thrombolites, water column may vary from 15 cm to 45 cm.
 (Right Figure) Ernesto Pecoits and Stefan Lalonde setting up for some hard research.